d3rp3tt3/ai-case-study/case-study.md

 Patients want direct access to their health profiles.
 Companies like Tempus have a unique opportunity to help physicians make more actionable treatment plans based on AI and to foster their patients to feel more in control of those plans.

 # Research and Resources
 This case study was informed from the following resources.
+To see the full set of research, see [the research data in this repository](./resources/research-data.md).

 * [Tempus website](https://www.tempus.com/)
 * [SoftBank-backed Tempus AI seeks up to $6.1 bln valuation in US IPO](https://www.reuters.com/markets/deals/tempus-ai-seeks-up-61-bln-valuation-us-ipo-2024-06-05/) - Reuters